-Three years ago we entered the 409A market with the thesis that traditional valuation firms would be uncompetitive against software companies.
-At the time the thesis was incredulous.
-Now it is obvious.
+Three years ago, we entered the 409A market with the thesis that traditional valuation firms would be uncompetitive against software companies.
+At the time, people were incredulous.
+Now, the thesis is obvious.
 Manually entering cap table data and hand-building Excel financial models is error-prone and expensive.
 Today, calculating 409A valuations without software sounds absurd.

 We collapsed the 409A valuations market into the cap table software market.
 Valuation firms can’t compete without offering cap table software.
 And cap table software companies can’t compete without offering 409A valuations.
 More valuations firms will be acquired or close shop.
 And more cap table software companies will enter the 409A market.

 My guess is the pure 409A valuation firm will be extinct by the end of 2018.
 The cap table software companies will compete to fill the vacuum.